A/1.5 QUT Assurance, Risk and Integrity Services charter

 |

-Director, Assurance, Risk and Integrity Services |
+Director, Assurance and Audit |

 |

-1.5.4 Assurance, Risk and Integrity Services objectives and approach
+1.5.4 Assurance and Audit objectives and approach

 1.5.5 Authority